All Episodes

 All of that never came to be true.

-You know, there was a part of me for a long time heading into the 2018 election, the midterms, where I'm like, we gotta release the FISA warrant application.
+You know, there was a part of me for a long time heading into the 2018 election, the midterms, where I'm like, we got to release the FISA warrant application.

-We gotta release the the gang of eight information, the 302 correspondence, the exculpatory evidence with hell.
+We got to release the gang of eight information, the 302 correspondence, the exculpatory evidence withheld.

 We got to release all of this.

-Because now that Muller's done, and they're having a hard time accepting that part of it, the reality of today, now that Mueller's done, there's nothing left for them.
+Because now that Mueller's done, and they're having a hard time accepting that part of it, the reality of today, now that Mueller's done, there's nothing left for them.

 I mean, and to watch, you know, the flailing of Jerry Nadler, who's demanding that the Attorney General of the United States break the law and release grand jury materials.

-How do you ask the grow do you ask the attorney general of the United States to break a law because you are acting like a phony somehow that the Attorney General didn't hand over and it's not available to you all but one full sentence of the Mueller report and seven partial sentences of the Mueller report?
+How do you ask the Attorney General of the United States to break a law because you are acting like a phony somehow that the Attorney General didn't hand over and it's not available to you all but one full sentence of the Mueller report and seven partial sentences of the Mueller report.

 It's not like it is 99.99% they can see.

-So uh Mark Meadows was on Fox this morning.
+So Mark Meadows was on Fox this morning.

 The president's serious.

-Now, Gowdy has seen the documents, uh, and as Meadows has pointed out, but we have come to the same conclusion, and that is indeed George Papadopoulos was actually taped and recorded saying that the documents would expose exculpatory information on the question of possible collusion between Trump campaign and Russia, the Trump campaign and Russia.
+Now, Gowdy has seen the documents, and as Meadows has pointed out, but we have come to the same conclusion, and that is, indeed, George Papadopoulos was actually taped and recorded saying that the documents would expose exculpatory information on the question of possible collusion between Trump campaign and Russia, the Trump campaign in Russia.

 Well, if that existed the whole time and they've known it has existed the whole time, then how do you not hold the people responsible for this?

-You know, just like struck and page in a moment of honesty with each other, laughing at the idea that this is any kind of real investigation into Hillary Clinton's email server and obstruction of justice.
+You know, just like Strzok and Paige in a moment of honesty with each other, laughing at the idea that this is any kind of real investigation into Hillary Clinton's email server and obstruction of justice.

 And I keep telling you that if they cared about collusion, they'd be looking at Ukraine that has actual evidence and DNC emails and a whole story to tell us.